oVirt/ovirt-site/source/feature/networkfilter.html.md

 oVirt lets its user to create a Local area network (LAN) among different VMs running on different hosts.
 The Network representing this LAN is being defined as part of the data center.

-Network filtering is the ability to choose what kind of packets a certain VM is able to send/received to/from the LAN. [<https://libvirt.org/firewall.html>| libvirt API] allows assigning a filter to each of the VM's virtual network interface (or "Vnic" for short) being connected to a bridge that represents the LAN network on a specific host.
+Network filtering is the ability to choose what kind of packets a certain VM is able to send/received to/from the LAN. [<https://libvirt.org/firewall.html>| libvirt API] allows assigning a filter to each of the VM's virtual network interface (or "Vnic" for short).
+Those are connected to the host's bridge that represents the LAN network on a specific host.
 The Libvirt API is offering different filters such as no-mac-spoofing, no-ip-spoofing and more.
 For more details please confer the mentioned link.

 Currently, Engine is using a single vdsm-no-mac-spoofing filter composed of no-mac-spoofing and no-arp-mac-spoofing filters for all of the networks.
 More details can be found in the following [<http://www.ovirt.org/Features/Design/Network/NetworkFiltering>| link].